fgrehm/bindler/README.md

 # Bindler

-Dead easy Vagrant plugins management, think of it as soon-to-be "[Bundler](http://bundler.io/) for Vagrant".
+Dead easy Vagrant plugins management, think of it as "[Bundler](http://bundler.io/) for Vagrant".

+**NOTICE: This plugin is no longer being maintained, if you are interested on picking up the gem name or wants to continue the work on it please let [@fgrehm](https://github.com/fgrehm) know**.

 ## WARNING

 This is highly experimental and things might go wrong.
 It basically does some [heavy monkey patching](lib/bindler/bend_vagrant.rb) on Vagrant's core and should not be considered "production-ready".
 Please keep that in mind and be ready to